johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 ## My attempt to measure network performance at home

 This is mostly a log for myself of stuff I don't do every day so I don't have to Google it all the time.
 The first article at the bottom is where I poached most of this content from.
 His article pretty much says it all - including that commands and binaries differ between Linux and Windows.
 This video also explains more.

 I don't know why such a fundamental thing as network performance measurement in this age is such a confusing, hot mess, with crappy hard tools.
 We're ALL doing video calls these days and Internet access is more critical than most other services.

+Use the links to the *different* Github projects at the bottom if you want to try this either for Windows or Linux or both.
+For Windows you can just download and run the .exe.
+For Linux they couldn't be bothered to provide binaries and I'm not getting anything searching.
+But it's simple matter of downloading the source code, expanding the .zip, go into the src/ directory, then ``` make/sudo make install ```

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HvDHQXuoSoQ?si=d_I7QGqlLuuxDi4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>